Merrily We Roll Along (DuPont Show of the Week): Analysis

 A brief review in the New York Times described the episode as "primarily an affectionate report on the motor car".
 Transit historian Peter D. Norton described it as "an hour-long defense of all things automotive" that obscured the contentious process by which the automobile came to dominate American streets in the first half of the 20th century.
-According to Norton, the episode's "love affair" narrative functioned as a counterpoint to urbanists such as Lewis Mumford and Jane Jacobs who criticized the car-centric reworking of US cities.
+According to Norton, the episode's "love affair" narrative functioned as a counterpoint to urbanists such as Lewis Mumford and Jane Jacobs who criticized the car-centric reworking of U.S. cities.
 (Jacobs's Death and Life of Great American Cities had been published two weeks before the episode aired.)